osiweb/unified_retro_keyboard/firmware/asdf/README.md

 If you have commit privileges to the repository, or if you have your own fork, then push a commit to one of the following branches to trigger an automatic build:

-- asdf-release
+- main
 - asdf-build-test

+Pushing a `vX.Y.Z` tag also triggers the release pipeline (documentation deploy and GitHub Release with built `.hex` / `.elf` assets).

 This will generate a github page with downloadable hex files.
 You will find the link to the github page in the "Actions" tab of the repository.

 You will also need to activate GitHub pages.
 To do this:

 - Click "Settings" at the top of this GitHub page, then along the menu bar on the left, select "Pages" in the "Code and Actions Section."
 - In the "Build and deployment" section, select "Deploy from Branch"
 - The "Branch" section will display a message that github pages is disabled.
 Select the branch "gh-pages" from the dropdown, and the "disabled" message will be replaced with a message that the site is being built from "gh-pages".
 Once you have triggered a build, you will see a message at the top of this page with a link to the live page.
 -

 ### build using the make-build-dirs.sh script.